 1. You can contact people whose information you’ve found on the internet for legitimate business purposes

-Salespeople can cold contact people they’ve found on the internet assuming it’s for B2B, legitimate business interests.
+Salespeople can cold contact people they’ve found on the internet assuming it’s for a B2B, legitimate business purpose.
 For example, if you’re a salesperson for a biomedical company contacting a hospital rep in hopes of selling them your products, this is a legitimate business interest and you can legally contact them.
 However, you can’t contact a person in the computer industry — this would not be deemed legal as it’s not legitimately relevant to your industry.

 In order to ensure you comply with this, it’s best to avoid overusing mass automation tools and carefully hand-select your prospects, ensuring they are a good fit for your business proposals.